MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

     return ld
 ```

-Rebuild the workspace and let's soo them visually with `rqt_graph`:
+Rebuild the workspace and let's see them visually with `rqt_graph`:
 ![alt text][image12]

 # Parameters